Cleveland Clinic logo

 How do you treat a tooth abscess?

-Goals of treatment are to eliminate the infection and prevent complications.
-Tooth abscess treatment options include:
+The goals of treatment are to eliminate the infection and prevent complications.
+Treatment options include:

 • Incision and drainage: Your dentist makes a small incision (cut) in the abscess to drain the pus.
 They may also place a small rubber drain.
-This helps keep the area open so the rest of the infection can drain out.
+This keeps the area open so the infection can drain out.

-• Root canal: This option helps eliminate the infection and save your tooth.
-This common procedure removes your tooth’s infected pulp, and fills the space with material to prevent another infection.
-The pulp is important when the tooth is growing, but once it’s mature, the tooth can survive without the pulp.
-After the procedure, your tooth should be back to normal, though you may need a dental crown to protect the root canal.
-If you care for the restored tooth properly, it can last a lifetime.
+• Root canal: This helps get rid of the infection and save your tooth.
+A dental provider will remove your tooth’s infected pulp and fill the space with material to prevent another infection.
+Afterward, your tooth should be back to normal, though you may need a dental crown to protect the root canal.
+If you care for the restored tooth properly, it can last the rest of your life.

 • Tooth extraction: Sometimes, an abscessed tooth becomes damaged beyond repair.
-In these cases, your dentist may need to extract (pull) your tooth.
+In these cases, your dentist may need to extract (pull) it.

-• Antibiotics: Your dentist may recommend antibiotics to help with your treatment.
-It’s important to know that while this medication may help fight off remaining bacteria, it won’t get rid of the cause of the infection, which is the affected tooth.
+• Antibiotics: You may need antibiotics to help with your treatment.
+The medicine may help fight off remaining bacteria, but it won’t get rid of the cause of the infection — the affected tooth.

 Advertisement